pymc-devs/pymc-examples/examples/case_studies/battery.myst.md

 ## Introduction

 This case study will focus on the decision of whether to buy a house battery.
-This will be based on my own personal circumstances, partly because I am currently considering this decision, and partly because I have weekly data on my electricity usage and generation.
+This will be based on my own personal circumstances, partly because I am currently considering this decision, and partly because I have weekly data on my electricity usage and generation through photovoltaic (PV) panels.

 We will use Bayesian Decision Theory to make the decision of whether to buy a house battery.
 A decision like this is complex and will involve many factors, but here we will only consider the financial aspects of the decision.